emkrysto/sfBlog/README.md

 # Symfony Blog
-    Create Blog with Admin Panel and Login Form
+    How to create Blog with Admin Panel and Login Form

 ## Technologies (I've tested it with)
     PHP v7.3.27